gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 ## Process management

-One of the key goals of DGW was executing external programs, which should *talk* to the hardware resources using a low level (close to metal) interfaces and protocols and keep the communication with DGW using *stdin* and *stdout* streams.
-These external programs can be executed once upon request (task), periodically executed  (timer) or constantly running and producing output (service).
+One of the key goals of DGW was executing external programs, which should *talk* to the hardware resources using a low-level (close to metal) interfaces and protocols and keep the communication with DGW using *stdin* and *stdout* streams.
+These external programs can be executed once upon a request (task), periodically (timer), or can be constantly running and producing output (service).

 The idea of how to implement such process management came from [Foreman](http://ddollar.github.io/foreman/) - a Procfile-based applications manager.
-Luckily we found 2 ports of this great developer's tool to Go: [Forego](https://sourcegraph.com/github.com/ddollar/forego) and [Goreman](https://github.com/mattn/goreman).
-In fact we had the same requirement, but instead of using Procfile we had our JSON-based configuration and the processes had different types of execution.
+Luckily, we found 2 ports of this great developer's tool to Go: [Forego](https://sourcegraph.com/github.com/ddollar/forego) and [Goreman](https://github.com/mattn/goreman).
+In fact, we had the same requirements, but instead of using Procfile we had our JSON-based configuration and the processes had different types of execution.

 ## Communication patterns